Unifying the Three Algebraic Approaches to the CSP via Minimal Taylor Algebras

-\begin{proof} Let $f$ be a witness for $B$ absorbing $\alg A$ and assume, for a contradiction, that $B$ is not a subuniverse.
+\begin{proof} \hypertarget{ProofThm55}{} Let $f$ be a witness for $B$ absorbing $\alg A$ and assume, for a contradiction, that $B$ is not a subuniverse.

 Let $\alg{A}'$ be a reduct of $\alg A$ with all the operations from $\Clo(\alg A)$ that preserve $B$.
-Since $\alg{A}'$ is a proper reduct, it is not a Taylor algebra, and a quotient of a sublagebra of $\alg{A}'$ is a two-element algebra whose every operation is a projection (since it is known~\cite{Bulatov01:varieties} that powers can be dropped from Definition~\ref{def:taylor}).
-Let $B_{0}$ and $B_{1}$ be the congruence blocks in this quotient, clearly every operation $t$ from $\Clo(\alg A')$ acts like a projection on $\{B_{0},B_1\}$.
+Since $\alg{A}'$ is a proper reduct, it is not a Taylor algebra, and so some quotient of a subalgebra of $\alg{A}'$ is a two-element algebra such that every operation restricts to a projection (see Proposition~\ref{prop:taylor-without-powers}).
+Let $B_{0}$ and $B_{1}$ be the congruence classes in this quotient, clearly every operation $t$ from $\Clo(\alg A')$ acts like a projection on $\{B_{0},B_1\}$.
 Note that $f$ preserves $B$, therefore it has this property and we assume, without loss of generality, that $f$ acts like the first projection on $\{B_0,B_1\}$.